 Make it a priority to set well-documented standards and procedures, says Jeremy Banta, a director of the Warehousing Education and Research Council and coordinator of the Supply Chain Management Program at Columbus State Community College.

 “Before looking at external inventory control solutions, or new technology, businesses should look inside for areas to improve inventory management.
-Do you simply fix inventory issues, or do you find (and solve) the root causes?”
+Do you simply fix inventory issues, or do you find (and solve) the root causes?” he asks.

-“A formal process improvement program is the key to not only better inventory management but maximizing overall efficiency in your operations,”
+“A formal process improvement program is the key to not only better inventory management but maximizing overall efficiency in your operations,” he contends.

 “The most common mistake I saw (and still see) is throwing away the plan when things get busy.
 The just-get-it-done mentality at peak can destroy six months of hard process improvement work in just a few hours.
 If your management team sends the signal that standards only apply when it’s not busy, they’ve just told everyone that the standards don’t apply at all.”